Effort Commitment Policy

 The PI and other key personnel shall devote the amount of effort agreed upon regardless of a sponsor imposed salary cap.
 Certain sponsors impose a limit or “cap” on the annual rate of salary reimbursement for a given amount of effort.
 The difference between the reimbursed salary (“capped amount”) and the unreimbursed salary is considered committed cost sharing and must be documented in the university’s payroll records as cost share.

-• Provide a minimum of 1% or more in all proposals (unless sponsor policies
+- Provide a minimum of 1% or more in all proposals (unless sponsor policies permit otherwise).

 Business Office Personnel